quicwg/ops-drafts/draft-ietf-quic-applicability.md

 provide stream multiplexing and therefore stream multiplexing would need to be implemented in the application layer if needed.
-Further, TCP implementations and network paths often do not support the Fast Open option {{?RFC7413}}, which is required to to achieve true 0-RTT session resumption.
+Further, TCP implementations and network paths often do not support the Fast Open option {{?RFC7413}}, which enables sending of payload data together with the first control packet of a new connection as also provided by 0-RTT session resumption in QUIC.
 Note that there is some evidence of middleboxes blocking SYN data even if TFO was successfully negotiated (see {{PaaschNanog}}).
-And even if Fast Open successfully operates end-to-end, it is limited to a single packet of payload, unlike QUIC 0-RTT.
+And even if Fast Open successfully operates end-to-end, it is limited to a single packet of TLS handshake and application data, unlike QUIC 0-RTT.

 Moreover, while encryption (in this case TLS) is inseparably integrated with QUIC, TLS negotiation over TCP can be blocked.
 If TLS over TCP cannot be